February 27, 2021

 Concert Time: 8:00 pm

-Ring in the new decade with a throwback to one of the most exhilarating times in history: the 1920s.
+Celebrate the 2020s with a throwback to one of the most exhilarating times in history: the 1920s.
 Back by popular demand, singer Connor Bogart O’Brien returns to Toledo for a memorable evening of music inspired by the Jazz Age.
 Thrill to favorites, like All I Care About is Love and Mr. Cellophane from Chicago, Makin’ Whoopee, Stardust, and more!

 Listen to the full playlist on Spotify!